Eighth Sunday after Trinity

-In our Gospel today
+In today’s Gospel

 The Blessed Virgin Mary’s Day – 15th August

-Sunday the 15th of August is The Blessed Virgin Mary’s Day, and therefore our Patronal Festival.
+Sunday the 15th of August is The Blessed Virgin Mary’s Day; and therefore our Patronal Festival.
 In our continuing stewardship campaign, we propose to hold a ‘Gift Day’.
 Some of you may recall that this was initially introduced as a method to assist in our fundraising campaigns.
 Recently, we have asked our congregation to review their weekly/monthly/annual giving and to consider whether it could be increased.
 I would still urge you to do this if you haven’t already done so, but only if you can afford it.
 To those who have recently increased their giving, I am deeply grateful for your continued support and generosity.
-However, the proposed ‘Gift Day’ on August the 15th is another opportunity to make a gift donation to St Mary’s, which will be put towards our continuing Repair and Refurbishment programme.
+However, the proposed ‘Gift Day’ on August the 15th is another opportunity to make a gift donation to St Mary’s, which will be put towards our continuing Repair and Refurbishment program.
 There will be more information forthcoming via newsletters and other material which I will soon distribute.
 The St Mary’s website will also provide some information soon.

-- Sunday 9th May at 10 am – Holy Communion (Cn Terry)
+- Sunday 25th July at 10 am – Holy Communion (Cn Terry – 1982)

-- Wednesday 12th May 10 am Holy Communion (1970)
+- Wednesday 28th July 10 am Holy Communion (1970) (Cn Terry)

-- Sunday 16th May at 10 am – Holy Communion (Cn Terry)
+- Sunday 1st August at 10 am – Holy Communion (1982) (Cn Terry)